 If you've just been diagnosed with hepatitis C, you may worry about passing on the virus to a loved one.
 If you've had the disease for a long time without knowing it, you may dwell on every little incident in the past where you might have accidentally exposed a family member to the disease.

 "Worrying about passing on the disease is pretty common," says Alan Franciscus, executive director of the Hepatitis C Support Project in San Francisco.
-"I see a lot of people who are HCV positive who are more worried about transmitting the virus than their loved ones are."
+"I see a lot of people who are HCV-positive who are more worried about transmitting the virus than their loved ones are."

 It's important to remember that hepatitis C isn't easy to catch.
-If you take a few precautions, it's almost impossible to pass the disease on to someone else.
+If you take a few precautions, it's almost impossible to pass on the disease to someone else.

 How Hepatitis C Is -- and Isn't -- Spread

 Hepatitis C is spread only through exposure to an infected person's blood.
 It cannot be spread through:

 - Breastfeeding (unless nipples are cracked or bleeding)

 - Sharing utensils or glasses

 - Sharing food and water